pawanmandhan/1-Java8-LambdaExpressionandFunctionalInterface/src/main/java/com/v8/README.md

 ````

- - BiConsumer is a FunctionalInterface.
+ - Consumer is a FunctionalInterface.
- - Consumer<I> have void accept(T t) method.
+ - Consumer<T> have void accept(T t) method.

 ````